Provable Multi-Task Representation Learning by Two-Layer ReLU Neural Networks: Introduction

-\item \textbf{Insight that task specific heads induce a contrastive loss that facilitates representation learning.} Key to our proof is showing that updating task-specific heads prior to the representation induces a contrastive loss function of the representation, which encourages learning the ground-truth features in order to align points likely to share a label on a randomly drawn task.
+\item \textbf{Proof of multi-task representation learning with two-layer ReLU network.} We consider binary classification tasks whose labels depend on only $r$ features of the input, where $r$ is much smaller than the ambient dimension $d$, and a large class of task distributions that includes, e.g., a uniform distribution over sparse parity tasks.
+We prove that multi-task pretraining with a gradient-based learning algorithm on $T$ tasks drawn from such a distribution leads the first-layer ReLU weights to approximately project onto the ground-truth $r$-dimensional feature space, with error diminishing with $T$ and the number of samples per task $n$ as roughly $2^r\frac{\sqrt{d}}{\sqrt{T}}(1 + \frac{\sqrt{d}}{\sqrt{n}})$ (see Proposition \ref{prop:1} and Theorem \ref{thm:1}).
+The key to this result is showing that updating task-specific heads prior to the representation induces a {\em pseudo-contrastive loss function of the representation}, which encourages learning the ground-truth features to align points likely to share a label on a randomly drawn task (see Section \ref{sec:sketch}).

-\item \textbf{Downstream guarantees.} We show that we can add a random ReLU layer on top of the pre-trained representation, then train a linear layer on top of this random layer with finite samples, to solve {\em any} downstream task with binary labels that are a function of the $r$ important features.
-Crucially, we prove that the sample and neuron complexity required for solving the downstream task are independent of the ambient dimension $d$, making it exponentially smaller in $d$ than the complexity required for solving such tasks with a random feature representation (see Theorems \ref{thm:downstream} and \ref{thm:lower}).
+\item \textbf{Generalization guarantees.} We show that we can add a random ReLU layer on top of the pretrained representation, then train a linear layer on top of this random layer with finite samples, to solve {\em any} downstream task with binary labels that are a function of the $r$ important features.
+Crucially, we prove that the sample and neuron complexity of solving the downstream task are independent of the ambient dimension $d$ (see Theorem \ref{thm:downstream}).

+\item \textbf{Negative results.} We confirm the necessity of multi-task pretraining by proving that using a random features model (no pretraining) or pretraining on only a {\em single}, randomly-selected task with high probability require neuron or sample complexity scaling polynomially in $d$ for solving a downstream task (see Theorems \ref{thm:lower} and \ref{thm:single}).

 \end{itemize}